You can buy Xanathar's Guide to Everything Here.

 How does a slumbering portal work?
 Does it require a key, but nobody knows what the key is?

-Forge Clerics: You can imbue a weapon or suit of armor, giving it a +1.
+Forge Clerics: You can imbue a weapon or suit of armor with magic, giving it a +1.
 You can create items through an hour-long ritual.
 Anything!
 You need to use metal (coins!) to form the item.
 It's a fun way of buying items when you're far from civilization.

 Beguiling Arrow greatly amuses me.
 Basically, you're Cupid.
 Your target takes 2d6 psychic damage and has to make a save or be charmed by your chosen ally.

 Samurai: Wow.
 You can give yourself advantage on attack rolls on your turn and 5 temporary hit points.
 You can do this three times before taking a long rest!

 Monk: The monk stuff is just awesome.
 Monk monastery: "Your monastery is built beside a volcanic system of hot springs, geysers and sulfur pools.
 You regularly received visits from azer traders."